 Section 4.2.
 Purposes.
-The purposes of a Chapter shall be to promote Section 4.2.
-Purposes.
 The purposes of a Chapter shall be to promote cooperation among the members, to provide a forum for meetings of members and participation in the affairs of the Corporation, to recruit and organize members, and to carry out the purposes of the Corporation at a local level.